tudat-team/tudat-space/docs/source/_src_api/environment_setup/create_models/available.rst

 Time-variations of the Gravity Field
 ####################################

+Unlike most other environment models, gravity field variations are provided as a *list* for a single body: multiple gravity field variation settings may be defined.
+Their summation is then applied to the spherical harmonic gravity field.

 .. class:: Basic Solid Body Gravity Field Variation

   Variations of the gravity field due to solid body tides, using the model provide (for instance) by `Eq.
 6.6 of this document <https://www.iers.org/SharedDocs/Publikationen/EN/IERS/Publications/tn/TechnNote36/tn36_079.pdf?__blob=publicationFile&v=1>`_).
 Several options, using various levels of simplification, can be used: